JSpeedie/test/README.md

 gains.
 And better still, if it made sense to do so, the benefits of using `memcmp()` could also be multiplied by multithreading the program.

+At this point, I had C and C++ implementations that were around as fast if not faster than `diff -qr`, so what's with the Rust version?
+Well at the time I was very new to Rust and I thought this could be a good introductory project.
+I also wanted to see how the performance would compare between Rust and C/C++.
+The code came together quickly in Rust and when it came to performance testing, the Rust version was on par with C and C++ (even though the C version as multithreaded!).
+I had a great time writing the code in Rust.
+To me, it seemed like there were lots of smart decisions that had been made with the structs I was using or with the language more generally, and the development went very smoothly.

+I currently have plans to multithread the Rust version both so I can try multithreading in Rust for the first time and so I can make a faster program since I do intend to use `cmp-tree` on two ginormous directory trees.